How do I donate objects, images, or documents to the Chicago History Museum?

 Can I mail or drop off a donation?

 The Museum does not accept donations through the mail or in person unless prior arrangements have been made with the appropriate curatorial or collection staff member.
-All unsolicited donations sent via the mail will be returned to sender.

 How are potential donations reviewed?